Tam Mutu: 2015–present: Broadway and American theatre

 Mutu moved to the United States in 2015 to star in the original Broadway musical Doctor Zhivago.
 The production was ultimately short-lived and closed after a month.
 He starred as Carey Grant in the initial 2015 and 2016 readings of Flying Over Sunset.
 He took part in the Encores! concert series and regional theatre, and in 2017 filmed the second season of the Netflix series Medici in Italy.
+Also in 2017, he played the leading role of Archibald Craven in the 5th Avenue Theatre production of The Secret Garden.

 He was cast as the antagonist, the Duke of Monroth, in the pre-Broadway engagement of Moulin Rouge!
 The Musical in 2018.
 The production transferred to Broadway and opened in July 2019.
 The production was paused in March 2020; at that time, Mutu contracted COVID-19 and was hospitalized.
 The production resumed in September 2021.
 In May 2022, Mutu departed the production with other original cast members Aaron Tveit and Ricky Rojas.
+In 2023, he played Bill Sikes in the Encores! production of Oliver!

 Personal life

 Mutu is noted for his baritone voice.
 He is married to Kristen "Kem" Martin, a fellow Broadway actor.
-Mutu was previously engaged to actress Sierra Boggess, his whom he performed with in Love Never Dies and Rebecca.
+Mutu was previously engaged to actress Sierra Boggess, with whom he performed in Love Never Dies and Rebecca.